HomeArticlesGuideNRI Investment Guide

 Bonds and fixed deposits

-Step 3: Plan for Tax — India and Your Country of Residence
+Step 3: Plan for Tax in India and Your Country of Residence

 Tax is the single most misunderstood dimension of NRI investing.
-There are two sets of tax obligations: what India charges on your India-sourced investment income, and what your country of residence charges on the same income.
+There are two sets of tax obligations at play: what India charges on your India-sourced investment income, and what your country of residence charges on the same income.

 Indian tax on NRI investment returns

 NRIs are taxable in India only on income sourced from India.
-The rates for capital gains on mutual funds and equities are the same as for resident Indians:
+Capital gains rates on mutual funds and equities match those for resident Indians:

 Asset Holding period Tax rate for NRIs